 - Acer Spin – A range of laptops with a rotating touchscreen that can be twisted around be set up in a number of ways.

 HP is a stalwart of personal computing.
-The huge range of laptops it offers means that there is an HP for everyone out there, although trying to work out which one to go for can be daunting.
+The huge range of laptops HP offers means that there's an HP for everyone out there.
+That said, trying to work out which one to go for can be daunting.
 Its Spectre models are brilliantly crafted and designed, offering a true high-end product, so they're a good place to start.

 - HP Spectre – HP’s premium laptop, designed to be fast and powerful and with a price tag that reflects this.